mikeorte/gamified-fitness-tracker/README.md

 ### Manage Profile:

-Update your account information and view your activity history.
+- Update your account information and view your activity history.
+- Add friends by username and manage pending friend requests.
+- View integration with wearable devices for live updates.

 ## HCI Principles